September 23, 2022

 A SERIES OF SMALL TOWNS

 The Camino followed rural paved paths for the first few kilometers of the morning out of town.
-And a mere hour and a half after departing the pensión, I was walking through the sleepy hamlet of Cerdigo, hoping I might find an open cafe where I could stop for a café con leche.
+And a mere hour and a half after departing the pensión, I was walking through the sleepy hamlet of Cerdigo, hoping I might find an open bar where I could stop for a café con leche.

-That route was about as scenic as you could get on this warm morning, and the layer of clouds did a wonderful job of blocking the sun’s rays behind me as I walked west on the exposed hills.
+This route was about as scenic as you could get on this warm morning, and the layer of clouds did a wonderful job of blocking the sun’s rays behind me as I walked west on the exposed hills.

-As I entered Islares, I once again hoped to find an open bar or cafe, and spotted a handprinted sign near the main church with an arrow pointing me to Cafe Elisa about 100 yards off the main Camino route.
+As I entered Islares, I once again hoped to find an open bar or café, and spotted a hand-printed sign near the main church with an arrow pointing me to Café Elisa, about 100 yards off the main Camino route.

 As I drank my coffee in the empty cafe, I read the notes for the route ahead warning my that the Camino followed a dangerous section of N-634.
 However, I’d soon learn the warning was overhyped.